annadebiasi/Scrabble/README.md

 Generates all possible valid words to be made with a rack and an optional sequence of characters by cross referencing a given dictionary.

+Inspired to make this project while playing the iOS game, Words With Friends.